What we do

 - Environment and sustainability as a primary focus of the research

-Compare with other masters in Wageningen
+Compare with other master's programmes in Wageningen

 MSc Biotechnology shares the technological approach with different courses in mathematics, process engineering and control technology.
 The difference is that Biotechnology is mainly focused on technology in relation to cells and molecules and not on production systems like the master's programme of Biosystems Engineering is.